syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ## Customization

-The button control supports customizing the border color, image width, corner radius, background color, and more.
-The button can be customized using the following properties.
+The button control supports to customize the border color, image width, corner radius, background color, and more.
+The button control can be customized using the following properties:

 ## CornerRadius

-The `CornerRadius` property is used to customize the rounded edges in the button as demonstrated in the following code sample.
+The `CornerRadius` property is used to customize the rounded edges in SfButton as demonstrated in the following code sample.

 {% tabs %}
 {% highlight xaml %}